Operating Instruction 5.19.3.1 Driver's License Record Check

 1. No action;

-2. The employee may be counseled, have his/her driving monitored;
+2. The employee may be counseled, and have their driving monitored;

 3. Employee may be required to complete a defensive driving course;

-5. In extreme circumstances, the appointing authority may decide, in consultation with labor relations, that the employee may not drive a system vehicle because of his/her driving record.
-In such cases, the appointing authority must further decide whether the employee's inability to perform important job duties will result in disciplinary action being taken.
-Human resources personnel must be consulted to determine whether the employee is entitled to any notice or process pursuant to Minnesota Statutes Chapter 364.
+5. In extreme circumstances, the appointing authority may decide, in consultation with labor relations, that the employee may not drive a system vehicle because of their driving record.
+In such cases, the appointing authority must further decide whether the employee’s inability to perform important job duties will result in disciplinary action .
+Human resources personnel must be consulted to determine whether the employee is entitled to any notice or process pursuant to Minn.
+Stat.
+Ch.
+364.

 Subpart C. Students

-A student who loses his/her license subsequent to having been determined to be an acceptable system driver must immediately report that information to the designated campus official.
+A student who loses their license subsequent to having been determined to be an acceptable driver must immediately report that information to the designated campus official.
 Students will not be eligible to re-apply to drive a system vehicle until the license is restored or otherwise unrestricted.

-Former employees being considered for reemployment in positions where the essential duties require a valid, active and appropriate driver's license are subject to a driving record check under this guideline.
-Care should be taken in considering rehiring a former employee who lost his or her license due to an alcohol/drug offense while on duty, and consultation with human resources and labor relations is recommended.
+Former employees being considered for re-employment in positions where the essential duties require a valid, active and appropriate driver’s license are subject to a driving record check.
+Care should be taken when considering rehiring a former employee who lost their license due to an alcohol/drug offense while on duty, and consultation with human resources and labor relations is recommended.

-1. Follow the system's Drivers' License and Record Check guideline and other applicable policies;
+1. Follow the system’s Drivers’ License and Record Check operating instruction and other applicable policies and procedures;

-2. To the extent required by this guideline, maintain an active, valid/appropriate driver's license;
+2. To the extent required by this operating instruction, maintain an active, valid/appropriate driver’s license;

-3. As required by this guideline, immediately notify their supervisor or designated school official of the loss of a driver's license (for employees, no later than the beginning of the next shift);
+3. As required by this operating instruction, immediately notify their supervisor or designated school official of the loss of a driver’s license (for employees, no later than the beginning of the next shift);

 4. Drive system vehicles responsibly, adhering to all traffic and other laws applicable to the operation of a motor vehicle;